Lesson 2 of5

-Released from Babylonian captivity by Cyrus, a remnant of the people returns under Zerubbabel and rebuilds the temple despite serious opposition from the surrounding peoples.
+Released from Babylonian captivity by CyrusPersian leader who allowed Jewish exiles to return home., a remnant of the people returns under Zerubbabel (a descendant of DavidSecond king of Israel, David united the northern and southern kingdoms.) and rebuilds the temple despite serious opposition from neighboring peoples (including low-class and poor Israelites who were not taken in the exile).

 A. Cyrus’s Decree (Ezra 1:1-11)

-After defeating the Babylonians, the Persian king Cyrus II allows the Jews in Babylon to return to Jerusalem, ending their exile.
+After defeating the Babylonians, the Persian king Cyrus II allows the Jews in Babylon to return to Jerusalem.

 B. List of Returnees (Ezra 2:1-70)